sis00337/Pycharm-For-Dummies/README.md

 2. Any information that I should know about before starting?
 3. I'm ready to start learning!
 4. I'm running into jargons!
 5. I'm so lost.
-I'm not getting the results I hsould be getting...
+I'm not getting the results I should be getting...
 6. Closing off

 ## Introduction

 With continuing focus in the IT industries, the number of people choosing to learn programming or switching their field to programming is increasing day by day.
-This document was created to help people who have just entered the world of programming and are taking their first step with Python.
+This document was created to help people who have just entered the world of programming and are taking their first step in coding Python with PyCharm.
 The document currently holds several guides that help with:

 1. Setting up PyCharm.
 2. Linking to GitHub.